sumeet-016/Ecommerce-Project/readme.md

 5. December has the highest monthly profit, while May records a loss.

 6. Harivansh is the highest spending customer.

-## How to Use

-1. Open Ecommerce Sales Dashboard.pbix in Power BI.

-2. Load the datasets (Details.csv and Orders.csv).

-3. Interact with the visualizations to analyze sales trends.

-4. Use SQL queries for additional insights.

 ## Conclusion